onyx-platform/onyx/doc/user-guide/subscription.md

+## Event Subscription

+Onyx's log-based design provides open-ended access to react to all coordination events.
+This section describes how to tap into these notifications.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*